OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 Ok... above it was written "....Keep reading, and see how with acquiring very simple C/C++ knowledge you can possibly prevent or delay Alzheimer's (and possibly other types of) dementia with the robot car."
 You may be thinking, 'Was this just to keep me reading ?'
 As mentioned above -- no :)

 Ok.... so then you may think, 'Are you going to write now that by using my brain to learn something new that these activities will prevent or delay dementia and my brain will stay extra healthy?'
 Well... maybe.
 Any intellectual stimulation is good for the brain and lots of studies indicate it may indeed keep the brain much healthier throughout the lifetime.
 But, no... it's not this.
-We really could in theory build a more definitive prevention of Alzheimer's with our robot car project.
+We really can in theory build a more definitive prevention of Alzheimer's with our robot car project.
 (But as noted above, this Step has been re-written and this material is only presented for general interest.)

 Synchronous acitivity of large groups of neurons generate oscillatory electrical signals which can be measured on the scalp of the head (EEG).
 It is believed that the synchronous activity of neurons allows different parts of the brain to communicate with each other.
 (Although.... if you want to consider a more nuanced look at the subject, consider reading- Schneider, H. (2022).
 Causal cognitive architecture 3: a solution to the binding problem.
 Cognitive Systems Research, 72, 88-115.)